Loss

 Thoughtfulness is going to go a long way for a mom who has lost a child.
 “Don’t assume they want to chat or have a visit,” explains Wicklund, instead she suggests opting for a card, text, call, meal gift certificate or even a gift left on the porch.
 Moran-Obrien agrees, and also suggests doing something more symbolic like making a donation in her and/or her child’s name or planting some flowers for her.

-No matter how she’s spending the day or what she’s feeling, Brunner stresses the importance of letting a bereaved mom know that it’s okay.
+No matter how she’s spending the day or what she’s feeling, Brunner stresses the importance of letting a bereaved mom know that it’s OK, and they’re in your thoughts.
 “A woman who is battling infertility, a woman who has experienced a miscarriage, or a woman who has lost a child all might experience feelings of grief on Mother’s Day,” she says, “It is important to acknowledge and validate those feelings.”
-You might not be able to fully understand the pain she’s feeling, but letting her know that you’re willing to listen and going out of your way to make sure she’s in your thoughts will go a long way.
+You might not be able to fully understand the pain she’s feeling, but letting her know that you’re willing to listen, and that she’s in your thoughts will go a long way.

-You don’t have to know exactly what to say on Mother’s Day to someone who has lost a child, you just need to show up for them in some way without holding them to any obligation to reciprocate.
-Check in on them in whatever way you think is best based on your relationship, and don’t push them to talk or celebrate if they don’t want to.
+You don’t have to know exactly what to say on Mother’s Day to someone who has lost a child, you just need to show up for them in some way.
+Even small gestures can mean a lot.
+Check in on them in whatever way feels right based on your relationship, and don’t push them.
 Simply let them know that they, and their child, have not been forgotten.

 If you or someone you know is seeking help for mental health concerns, visit the National Alliance on Mental Illness (NAMI) website, or call 1-800-950-NAMI(6264).
 For confidential treatment referrals, visit the Substance Abuse and Mental Health Services Administration (SAMHSA) website, or call the National Helpline at 1-800-662-HELP(4357).
 In an emergency, contact the National Suicide Prevention Lifeline at 1-800-273-TALK(8255) or call 911.